evkx/evkx.github.io/content/technology/charging/batteryswap/_index.md

 The benefits of Battery Swap is

-- Much quicker to swap a battery than fully charge a battery
+- It is much quicker to swap a battery than fully charge a battery.
-- If your battery is getting degraded you can swap it
+- If your battery is getting degraded or faulty, you can swap it.

 ### Cons

 - Battery swap ability requires the brand to keep a compatible form factor for future models.
-This can prevent innovation
+This limitation can prevent innovation.
-- Owners will care less with the battery since they dont own it so the batteries will degrade faster
+- Owners will care less about the battery since they don't own it, so the batteries in the swap pool will degrade faster than those owned by the EV owner that, to a larger extent, would [protect the battery](../../../guides/protectingbattery/).
+- If you have the latest and newest battery, there is a considerable risk of getting a worse battery in return.
+For example, Nio started providing batteries with 180KW charging, but all old ones were 130KW.
+Swapping would give them an older battery.

-See review of system from Bjørn Nyland below
+See the review of the system from Bjørn Nyland below.

 {{< youtube VmWL1hZQmD0 >}}